huggingface/hub-docs/docs/hub/security-sso-azure-oidc.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-6.png"/>
 </div>

-In the OIDC app overview, you will fnd a copiable field named "Application (client) ID".
+In the OIDC app overview, you will find a copiable field named "Application (client) ID".
-Copy that ID to your clipboard and paste it in the "Client ID" field on Huggingface.
+Copy that ID to your clipboard and paste it into the "Client ID" field on Huggingface.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-7.png"/>
 </div>

-Next, in Microsoft Entra, click on "Endpoints" in the top menu.
+Next, click "Endpoints" in the top menu in Microsoft Entra.
-Copy the value in the "OpenID connect metadata document" field, and paste it in the "Issue URL" field in Hugging Face.
+Copy the value in the "OpenID connect metadata document" field and paste it into the "Issue URL" field in Hugging Face.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-8.png"/>